Build and evaluate reasoning controllers: single traces, answer voting, and bounded tree search for multi-step LLM decisions.

 23 print(f"{candidate.name}: coverage={coverage:.0%}, action_ok={action_ok}")1direct: coverage=33%, action_ok=False

 2structured_trace: coverage=100%, action_ok=TrueHere, the trace is useful because it meets the scored contract.
-It does not win merely because it contains more words.
+It doesn't win merely because it contains more words.

 1example = """Example: